 Whichever setup you choose, the buds hold a strong connection.
 I enjoyed up to 38 feet of wireless listening away from my smartphone.
 Stuttering only occurred when stepping out of range.

 The Sony WF-1000xM3 is more than just a do-over done right for the brand (I'm looking at you, WF-SP700N).
 It's a true wireless triumph that successfully combines stellar sonics with impressive noise cancellation.
 A plethora of features and solid battery life also elevate its status among the elite.
+These Sony's easily earn a spot on our best wireless earbuds list.

 Deep, rich bass and tonal balance give the WF-1000xM3 an edge over the AirPods and the Elite Active 65t in the audio department.
 As amazing as it sounds, noise cancellation remains the buds' true X factor.
 Even if its predecessor is its only true competitor in the product category, the WF-1000xM3 does a solid job of blocking out loud noises to enjoy music.